 GENKO 元寇 (1274 and 1281)

-Kamakura became a very prosperous place under the power of the Hojo family.
-A large number of swordsmiths moved to Kamakura from Bizen, Kyoto and other places during this time and created a new style.
-This is the beginning of Soshu school (presently Kanagawa prefecture area).
+Kamakura area became a very prosperous place under the power of the Hojo family.
+A large number of swordsmiths moved to Kamakura from Bizen, Kyoto, and other places during this time and created a new style.
+This is the beginning of the Soshu Den (Soshu is the Kanagawa area now).
 Many famous top swordsmiths appeared during this time.

 One of the famous swordsmiths is Goro-Nyudo Masamune (五郎入道正宗).
 The Masamune’s tomb is in the Honkaku-Ji temple in Kamakura.
 That is about a 5 or 6 minutes’ walk from the Kamakura train station.

 While I was attending the sword study group of Mori Sensei (teacher), one of the students I studied with was the 24th generation of the direct descendants of Masamune.
 Although he does not bear the name of Masamune, he has been making wonderful swords in Kamakura.
 He also makes superb kitchen knives.
 The name of his shop is “Masamune Kogei (正宗工芸),” and it is located a short walk from Kamakura station.
 To find his place, ask at the information center in the train station.